brenden/jquery-slopegraph/README.md

 A slopegraph is a simple yet rarely-used design for displaying changes in multiple data series over time.
 The graph was introduced by Edward Tufte in his 1983 book *The Visual Display of Quantitative Information*, but has only recently seen much use.
-The article [Edward Tufte’s “Slopegraphs”](http://charliepark.org/slopegraphs/) gives a good run down of when slopegraphs are a good choice for showing data:
+The article [Edward Tufte’s “Slopegraphs”](http://charliepark.org/slopegraphs/) gives a good rundown of when slopegraphs are a good choice for showing data:
 > Basically: Any time you’d use a line chart to show a progression of univariate data among multiple actors over time,
 > you might have a good candidate for a slopegraph.